 We invite the same group of people over to our house every Monday for red beans, so for us, red beans means community & family.
 We have celebrated our friends birthdays, engagements, business and personal successes, and even mourned over beans.
 It’s such a hearty and comforting food, the dish really fits all occasions.

 5. What’s next for you (both)?

 We take on life one red bean Monday at a time, haha!
 Seriously, we are excited about Alon’s new cookbook debuting next spring.
 It was a labor of love for both of us, because the entire process took place in our kitchen, from recipe testing to photography.
 I styled the book as well, so the book even reflects my style that I’ve honed over the years while running my specialty event rental business Pret a Fete.

-Get Emily Shaya’s famous Red Beans & Rice recipe here, from our friends at Southern Living.
+Get Emily Shaya’s famous Red Beans & Rice recipe here.